jcammmmm/thocments/java-why-maven/main.md

 Intro
 ===========================================================
 Nowadays (2020's) any important application, utilty, tool or framework seems to be built with the help of [Apache Maven](https://maven.apache.org/run.html) or new developments with [Gradle](https://gradle.org/).
-But, do not you can build the software on your own?
+But, how can you build the software on your own?
 How hard it is?
-Today I was reading the _Hibernate_ getting started [guide](https://docs.jboss.org/hibernate/orm/6.2/quickstart/html_single/), and I found that they did not use the framework from scratch, instead they provide a working example bundled with Maven and JUnit.
+Today (somewhere in June 2023) I was reading the _Hibernate_ getting started [guide](https://docs.jboss.org/hibernate/orm/6.2/quickstart/html_single/), and I found that they did not use the framework from scratch, instead they provide a working example bundled with Maven and JUnit.

+The main purpose of this article is to show how hard it is to compile and run a mature software application without using _Maven_ and by extension, any kind of building tool.
+Also, it will serve as walkthrough for whose whom only used the `javac` and `java` command to compile single-file and minimal applications.

-For me, always has been important to write/compile the code from scratch in order to gain a good understanding on what the software does.
-In this situation I will try to compile the examples entirely by hand without using Maven.
+For me, always have been important to write and compile the code from scratch in order to gain a good understanding on what the software does.
+In this situation I will try to compile the examples entirely by hand without using _Maven_.
 Let's see how hard it is.

 Adding first layer dependencies: Compiling
 ===========================================================
 The java code to be run is the _getting started_ examples provided in the bundled distribution of maven.
 The _getting started_ document points you to a zip containing the tutorials.
-This tutorials are being packaged with _Maven_ and has _JUnit_ (unit test framework), _slf4j_ (logging framework), _H2_ (in memory database) and _Hibernate_ as dependencies.
+This tutorials are being packaged with _Maven_ and have _JUnit_ (unit test framework), _slf4j_ (logging framework), _H2_ (in memory database) and _Hibernate_ as dependencies.

 The first thing is to download the dependencies defined in `pom.xml`.
 I will download those software from [Maven Central](https://mvnrepository.com/repos/central) but you can download it from anywhere else.
 These are the required versions defined there:
-* org.hibernate hibernate-core:6.0.0.CR2
+* `org.hibernate hibernate-core:6.0.0.CR2`
-* org.slf4j slf4j-simple:1.7.5
+* `org.slf4j slf4j-simple:1.7.5`
-* junit junit:4.13.2
+* `junit junit:4.13.2`
-* com.h2database h2:1.4.197
+* `com.h2database h2:1.4.197`

 Before to run the clases, some modifications where made:
-  - The two clases on `Basic` folder, where place in the default package.
+  - The two clases on `Basic` folder, where placed in the default package.
   - A `main()` method was added to the test class.
     ```java
     public static void main(String[] args) {